Space0code/Currency-Converter/README.md

 ## Android App

 This is an Android app developed in Android Studio as my final project in the Mobile Programming with Native Technologies course at OAMK.
-It is a simple app with three screens, API call and a some software logic.

 ### Acomplished requirements:
 - Error handling.